Delors/reStructuredTextToLectureDoc2/CheatSheet.en.rst

          .. cell:: width-25

             .. remark::

                This is a remark admonition.

             .. example::

                This is an example admonition.

+            .. example:: With a title

+               This is an example admonition.

             .. summary::

                This is a summary admonition.

             .. legend::